 Cancelling your broadband

-If you’ve got a broadband plan and you’re not happy - for whatever reason - you might be considering cancelling the package and switching to a new broadband provider.
-If you’re thinking about this, here’s what you need to know:
+If you’ve got a broadband plan you’re not happy with and are considering cancelling the package and switching to a new broadband provider here’s what you need to know:

-- If you’re outside the cooling-off period, and your contract’s minimum term is up, you can switch without penalty BUT you are still responsible for giving your provider the relevant notice as stated in your contract when you want to cancel.
+- If your contract’s minimum term is up: you can switch without penalty BUT you are still responsible for giving your provider the relevant notice shown in your contract when you want to cancel.
 This will ensure you are not charged after you’ve moved to a new provider.

 Complaining to your broadband provider

 All providers have a complaints process so talk to the provider directly about the issue and a resolution may be easily found.
 Here’s how to go about it:

 - You can contact most providers by phone, email or post, and many have online help centres now too, so choose whichever method works best for you.

 - Outline your complaint clearly, and be sure to include contact details so that they can update you on the status of your complaint.